terra-money/docs/docs/develop/dapp/quick-start/using-terrain.md

 In the Terra Station Chrome extension, switch the network to Localterra.

 1. To use the front end, run the following commands in order.
-The terrain sync-refs command copies your deployed contract addresses to the front-end part of the codebase.
+The Terrain sync-refs command copies your deployed contract addresses to the front-end part of the codebase.

 ```
 terrain sync-refs